YuukanOO/seelf/README.md

 Got an already working docker compose file for your project ?
 Just send it to your [seelf](https://github.com/YuukanOO/seelf) instance and _boom_, that's live on your own infrastructure with all services correctly deployed and exposed on nice urls as needed!
 See [the documentation](DOCUMENTATION.md) for more information.

-_Althought Docker is the only backend supported at the moment, I would like to investigate to enable other ones too.
+_Althought Docker is the only provider supported at the moment, I would like to investigate to enable other ones too.
 Remote Docker or Podman for example._

 ## Prerequisites